akhilrao/launch-price-indices/README.md

 This repository contains the data, visualizations, and R code required to analyze and visualize launch price indices.
 Two indices are calculated:

-* Payload-based Price Index: Average annual price per kg to LEO based on the number of payloads launched each year on various vehicles.
+* Payload-weighted Price Index: Average annual price per kg to LEO based on the number of payloads launched each year on various vehicles.
 Doesn't consider the mass of each payload due to missing data.

-* Vehicle-based Price Index: Average annual price per kg to LEO based on the number and variety of vehicles launched each year.
+* Vehicle-weighted Price Index: Average annual price per kg to LEO based on the number and variety of vehicles launched each year.
 Considered more defensible due to data limitations of the payload-based index.

 It also allows for calculation of the number of countries launching payloads to LEO every year.